No one on earth or even in mythology defeated Death, except Jesus. Life finally conquered death. Can you feel it?

 For Jesus body to have been stolen, there must have been grave robbers.
 Some have argued that the disciples had a motive to pretend that Jesus rose again but really they had more reasons not to.
 They were afraid, defeated and demoralized.
 More than anything, these men wanted to get back to their former lives.
 After seeing the resurrected Christ but not knowing what else to do, Peter and John went back to fishing in Galilee (John 21:1-11).

 Even if they had wanted to steal the body, could a rag tag band of fishermen, tax collectors, and others have overpowered heavily armed, highly trained Roman soldiers?
-The disciple with the most experience in killing was Judas, and he was dead.
+The disciples with the most experience in killing were probably Simon the Zealot and Judas Iscariot, and Judas was dead.
 Peter was so incompetent with a sword that he couldn’t even strike down Malchus, the servant of the High Priest in the Garden of Gethsemane.
 Instead he swung wildly and cut off his ear (John 18:10).

 Even if, by some subterfuge or military miracle, the disciples could have stolen the body and reburied it some other place, how would they have maintained the myth of the resurrection?
 How could they have transformed there fear and failure into power and boldness?
 When faced with certain death in the persecutions that were soon to come, why did not one person break and reveal the truth?

 Some might argue that the Romans or Jewish authorities stole Jesus’ body.
 They would have had the ability but totally lack a motive.
 Why would they do it?
 News of the resurrection made Jerusalem less politically stable, not more.
 Those in power want nothing more than stability.
-Later when they saw Christianity developing and causing conflict, they could have crushed it, as they wanted to do, simply by producing Jesus’ body.
+Later when they saw Christianity developing and causing conflict, Jewish leaders and Romans could have crushed it, as they wanted to do, simply by producing Jesus’ body.

 It is possible that ordinary grave robbers stole the body.
 They would have been better equipped than the disciples to overcome the Roman guard, but it still would have been nearly impossible.
 Once they got into the tomb, though wouldn’t they steal the costly spices and leave the body?
 What good would a rotting corpse do them?